Use your love of numbers to prepare the next generation of learners

 According to studies, not only do mathematics majors score the highest of students in any field on the LSAT and GMAT (tests required for law and business school entrance), but they also make higher salaries and report higher levels of job satisfaction than almost any industry.

-You’ll develop highly marketable skills sought after by nearly every sector of the job market, from engineering to science and technology, from telecommunications to pharmaceuticals, from government work to teaching in the classroom.
+You’ll also develop highly marketable skills sought after by nearly every other sector of the job market, from engineering to science and technology, from telecommunications to pharmaceuticals, from government work to teaching in the classroom.

 If you have a head for numbers and want to continue developing your analytical skills and problem-solving abilities, you’ll have the opportunity for one-on-one research with professors in coding theory, encryption, and graph theory.
 You'll collaborate with students in other departments, such as music.
 You could tutor other students, experiencing how to communicate mathematics to others who need your help.